akashchaurasiya01/FitLife/README.md

 # FitLife
-this is about health&amp;fitness management system
+This is about health&amp;fitness management system